14 Top Tourist Destination in Malaysia

 Perhentian Islands are well known all over the world because of its pristine beaches and crystal clear water.

-The island and coral are relatively unspoiled and popular stopping off point for tourist exploring Malaysia and this part of Asia.
+The island and coral are relatively unspoiled and popular stopping off points for tourists exploring Malaysia and this part of Asia.

 Play and walk on the soft and white sand with many broken corals in places.

-The sea is turquoise, and crystal clear make Perhentian Island as the best place for snorkeling in Malaysia, do it right in front of your resort.
+The sea is turquoise and crystal clear make Perhentian Island the best place for snorkeling in Malaysia, do it right in front of your resort.

 You can swim, snorkeling, playing at the beach, and kayaking for the whole day.

-Perhentian Island is popular among tourists as one of the destinations during their tour in Malaysia that normally includes Taman Negara, Cameron Highlands, Penang, Malacca, and Langkawi.
+Perhentian Island is popular among tourists as one of the destinations during their Malaysia tour that usually includes Taman Negara, Cameron Highlands, Penang, Malacca, and Langkawi.

 You can get there either by self-drive or shuttle service or public transport (bus & taxi) and boat.